satyabratjena/Quiz-Game-using-API/README.md

 3. Select a category and difficulty level.
 4. Begin answering the questions.
 5. Submit the quiz to receive your score.

 ## Features

-- User have to login by entering his/her name.
+- User have to login by entering name.
 - User can select from a variety of categories and difficulty levels.
-- The questions are fetched from the API and display on the web page.
+- The questions are fetched from the JSON API and display on the web page.
 - The user can answer the questions and get the score in the end

+JSON API lets you integrate any external tool with Collaborator.
+To do this, you need to exchange data between your application and your Collaborator server.
+To use the web service you need to send requests to web service endpoint URL and receive responses from it

 ## Authors